daviddewhurst/CrimsonSkyline.jl/README.md

 Computing `mean(inference_results, "bias")` should return a value that is very close to this number (again, run `examples/coin_flip.jl` to see this in action).

 #### Other information
-CrimsonSkyline.jl is released under the GNU GPL v3.
+CrimsonSkyline.jl is released under the MIT license.
 Copyright David Rushing Dewhurst and Charles River Analytics Inc., 2021 - present.
 The development repository is at [https://gitlab.com/daviddewhurst/CrimsonSkyline.jl](https://gitlab.com/daviddewhurst/CrimsonSkyline.jl), and it is mirrored at [https://github.com/daviddewhurst/CrimsonSkyline.jl](https://github.com/daviddewhurst/CrimsonSkyline.jl) for Julia packaging purposes.

 #### Support
 We are grateful for financial support from DARPA.